 How does Somojo work?

 There are various aspects to Somojo, either working independently from each other or in combinations depending upon how people want to use them.

-Artists can have tracks included in our radio stream, giving them exposure to our worldwide audience.
+Artists can have tracks included on the Somojo jukebox, giving them exposure to our worldwide audience.

 Artists can have profile pages that can be used as your 'home' on the web.
 They are fully customisable, you can add custom banners, audio, video, upload photos, add blog entries, start discussions with your fans via your own forum and embed the audio/video player into other websites to promote your work or services.